d2l-ai/d2l-en/chapter_recurrent-neural-networks/language-models-and-dataset.md

 ## Natural Language Statistics

 Let us see how this works on real data.
-We construct a vocabulary based on the time machine data similar to :numref:`sec_text_preprocessing` and print the top $10$ most frequent words.
+We construct a vocabulary based on the time machine dataset as introduced in :numref:`sec_text_preprocessing` and print the top 10 most frequent words.

 ```{.python .input}
 from d2l import mxnet as d2l